adncllng/vmock/src/pages/news/en/weekly-column-on-cism-89-3-les-étangs-dart.md

 date: 2010-09-30T01:43:00.000Z
 description: >-
-  I'll be a weekly columnist on the contemporary art radio show "Les Étangs d'Art" this winter alongside fellow artist Florencia Sosa Rey and journalist Pierre de Montvalon.
+  I'll be a weekly columnist on the contemporary art radio show "Les Étangs d'Art" this winter alongside artist Florencia Sosa Rey and journalist Pierre de Montvalon.
 ---
 .